4d/docs/website/translated_docs/es/ViewPro/method-list.md

 In *index*, pass the index of the sheet to rename.

-> Indexing starts at 0.
+> La indexación comienza en 0.

 If no *index* is passed, the command renames the current sheet.

 The new name cannot contain the following characters: `*, :, [, ], ?,\,/`

-The command does nothing if:
+El comando no hace nada si:

 * the new name contains forbidden characters
 * the new name's value is blank
-* the new name already exists
+* el nuevo nombre ya existe
 * the passed *index* does not exist

 #### Ejemplo